UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

     - use photo ID, name , password and career to create a new service provider account.

-    - Photo ID and certificate(if applied) must be verified by administrator.
+    - photo ID and certificate(if applied) must be verified by administrator.

     - highest priority
     - Related persona: Jose Gonzalez